bluenviron/mediamtx/README.md

 To see or change the configuration, edit the `rtsp-simple-server.yml` file, provided with the executable, and also [available here](rtsp-simple-server.yml).

-The configuration can be overridden with environment variables in the format `RTSP_PARAMNAME`, where `PARAMNAME` is the name of a parameter, in uppercase.
+The configuration can be overridden by environment variables, in the format `RTSP_PARAMNAME`, where `PARAMNAME` is the uppercase name of a parameter.
 For instance, the `rtspPort` parameter can be overridden in the following way:
 ```
 RTSP_RTSPPORT=8555 ./rtsp-simple-server
 ```